-In conclusion, this manuscript uses the most accept diameter for ice particles, and the supplement presents the fast-circle diameter for comparison, which we believe is the best that can be done.
-We will add a sentence or two related to this topic in the discussion section of the paper.
+In conclusion, this manuscript uses the most accepted diameter for ice particles, and the supplement presents the fast-circle diameter for comparison, which we believe is the best that can be done.
+A note has been added to emphasize this within the text.
 While it is beyond the scope of this article, future work could use the ECP/OID data set to determine the diameter that provides the best agreement with the Lidar measurement for ice clouds.

 The authors apologize as it was believed to be clear in the manuscript that a lidar ratio is not assumed for the calculations.
 The OID measures attenuated backscatter at different ranges and then fits a curve to the exponential function in Eq.
 1. Since the lidar only samples along the wing of the aircraft (see Fig. 2), the cloud is homogenous enabling the curve fit.
 The attenuation is alpha, and the true, unattenuated backscatter is the y-intercept of the curve from the data fit.
 The lidar ratio is then derived from these two measured values.
 Therefore, the lidar ratio changes depending on the cloud conditions, and no single value is applied specifically for ice cases.
 Hence, the aircraft lidar processing is different than satellite based lidar processing where clouds sampled are not homogenous along the lidar beam at different range gates.
-We will include this information in the manuscript beginning at line 136.
+We have included this information in the manuscript beginning at line 136.

-This definition of the backscattering efficiency is correct, and a denominator of $4\pi$ is included.
-This equation will be added to the updated manuscript at line 245 as Eq.
-5.
+This definition of the backscattering efficiency is correct, and a denominator of 4π is included.
+Eq.
+(5) has been added, along with corresponding text to indicate the normalization of the phase function.